 Aaron M. Hosford

-Machine Learning Engineer & Python Guru
+Machine Learning Researcher and Engineer

-Website | GitHub | HTML Resume | PDF Resume | LinkedIn
+Website | GitHub | HTML Resume | PDF Resume | LinkedIn | Patent Info

 Bio